Last Updated on 2 May 2021

 Tip: The road that leads from Lake Louise to Moraine Lake is closed during the winter months, and only opens from May-Oct.
 And, if you want to see the turquoise waters, then you should carefully plan when you are going to visit – Moraine Lake does not begin to melt until the end of June.

-Getting there: From Lake Louise village, take Lake Louise Drive.
-The, turn left onto Moraine Lake Road and follow until you reach the parking lot.
+How to get to Moraine Lake: From Lake Louise village, take Lake Louise Drive.
+Then, turn left onto Moraine Lake Road and follow until you reach the parking lot.

 Wander Horseshoe Canyon, Drumheller